A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 Wide-N Optimization and Pipeline Tuning

 Because shared memory is tight, a wider tile means fewer pipeline stages fit.
-The kernel precomputes occupancy and picks either a deeper pipeline (for example, 6 stages for 128x128) for maximum overlap, or a shallower one (2-4 stages for 128x256) so the wider tile still fits.
+The kernel precomputes occupancy and picks either a deeper pipeline (for example, 6 stages for 128x128) for more overlap, or a shallower one (2-4 stages for 128x256) so the wider tile still fits.

-End results
+End Results

 VersionShape AShape BShape CShape D